 —Dec.
 28, 2016 proclamation by President Barack Obama establishing the 1.35 million-acre Bears Ears National Monument

 The designation of Bears Ears as a national monument—which environmental advocates, including many American Indians, fought for decades to get protected—was a victory that some in the Trump regime would like to see overturned, or at least weakened.
 Pr*sident Trump has called for a review of all national monuments larger than 100,000 acres created since 1996, labeling their protections a “massive federal land grab.”
-And he’s charged Interior Secretary Ryan Zinke with the task of seeing whether some or all of some 40 monuments can be reversed or at least shrunken.
+And he’s charged Interior Secretary Ryan Zinke with the task of seeing whether some or all of some 40 national monuments can be reversed or at least shrunken.

 Enter Utah Republican Sen. Orrin Hatch.
 Standing alongside Zinke during his trip to the state to check out Bears Ears and the Grand Staircase-Escalante National Monument, Hatch claimed Indians who supported Bears Ears were “manipulated” into their stance, and the “far left” is determined to do even more:

 “The Indians, they don’t fully understand that a lot of the things that they currently take for granted on those lands, they won’t be able to do if it’s made clearly into a monument or a wilderness,” Hatch said on Sunday.
 “Once you put a monument there, you do restrict a lot of things that could be done, and that includes use of the land … Just take my word for it.”

 Asked specifically what activities would be restricted, Hatch said it would take too long to elaborate.

 This, like much of what Utah’s congressional delegation spews about Bears Ears, is bunkum, but with a whitesplainin’ edge to it.